 - Registering voters is an essential part of any grassroots political campaign.
-Make sure you have a system for tracking who has and has not registered.
+Ensure you have a system for tracking who has and has not registered.
 This will help ensure that everyone who wants to vote can do so.

 - Organizing volunteers is another critical element of a successful grassroots campaign.
-Make sure you have a plan for recruiting and training volunteers and assigning them specific tasks.
+Ensure you have a plan for recruiting and training volunteers and assigning them specific tasks.

 - Creating a message is critical for any political campaign.
-Make sure your message resonates with your target audience and is consistent across all mediums.
+Ensure your message resonates with your target audience and is consistent across all mediums.

 - Fundraising is essential for any political campaign.
 Make sure you have a fundraising plan and identify potential donors early on.